zkLinkProtocol/zklink-docs/docs/developer/Commit Block.md

 - On-chain events on L1
 - L2 transactions

-Different from protocols like zkSync that only receive events from one L1 chain, zkLink accepts events from multiple L1 chains, which brings up an issue: each L1 contract can only verify the correctness of events from its own chain, and has no ability to verify the events of other L1s.
+Unlike protocols such as zkSync, which only receive events from a single L1 chain, zkLink accepts events from multiple L1 chains, which brings up an issue: each L1 contract can only verify the correctness of events from its own chain, and has no ability to verify the events of other L1s.
 For example, a validator can forge a deposit from BSC in a block uploaded to Ethereum, and Ethereum has no ability to verify whether this deposit is true.

-To solve this problem, zkLink introduces a bridge role that will transmit block data cross different chains.
+To solve this problem, zkLink introduces an independent inter blockchain general messaging service that transmits a hash value cross different chains.
 Each L1 contract verifies events related to its L1 chain, and also informs other L1s of the events it verifies.
 By collecting all the event verified by other chains, an L1 contract is able to know whether the block data uploaded by the validator is correct.

 ## **Full Commit**